 Those two and another Lions player -- rising junior Jared Warner -- will spend next week at the WBSC Supercamp, an international basketball camp held in Italy.
 John Fox was invited to coach at the camp by its director, Stefano Colombo, a friend from Fox's time in Forli.

-The three were scheduled to fly out of Philadelphia on Wednesday evening, and should arrive
+The three were scheduled to fly out of Philadelphia on Wednesday evening, and should arrive in Italy sometime today.

 "It opens your eyes up to so many different cultures, experiences, points of view," John Fox said of the camp.
 "That's the one thing I really look forward to exposing my son to."